In the iconic movie The Wizard of Oz, all of the characters thought the Wizard was an all-powerful being who controlled everything and everyone.

-This is b/c the vast worldwide “Euro-dollar market” is so huge and so much more powerful than the Fed that it can and will influence rates irrespective of what the Fed says or does.
+This is because the vast worldwide “Euro-dollar market” is so huge and so much more powerful than the Fed that it can and will influence rates irrespective of what the Fed says or does.

-So, yes, the market does move in response to Fed statements on occasion but that is only b/c many investors have not yet figured out what Dorothy did in the Wizard of Oz and what Snider has figured out in the Wizard of Fed 😊.
+So, yes, the market does move in response to Fed statements on occasion but that is only because many investors have not yet figured out what Dorothy did in the Wizard of Oz and what Snider has figured out in the Wizard of Fed 😊.

 Hence, market movements in response to Fed statements are often temporary and invariably overpowered by the Euro-Dollar Market (referring to all dollars and currencies outside of the U.S that slosh around daily).